 In today's world, tax issues are inescapable, increasingly complex and constantly changing.
-That is why our program focuses on building a better tax lawyer who develops the "tax sense" necessary to resolve tax problems with confidence.
+That is why Miami Law's program focuses on building a better tax lawyer who develops the "tax sense" necessary to resolve tax problems with confidence.

 Unique International Perspective & Offerings

-- Students are introduced to problem solving when multiple jurisdictions are involved.
+- Students are introduced to problem solving for multiple jurisdictions.

 - The LLM in Taxation of Cross-Border Investment and International Tax Concentration has particularly strong international course offerings.

 More on the International Tax Concentration

 The Graduate Program in Taxation offers a unique opportunity to concentrate in international tax law.
 Students who meet the requirements will have a "Concentration in International Tax" noted on their transcripts.

 - Students must complete at least 8 credits in international tax courses in our program.

 - The required courses for our Tax LL.M. program - International Inbound Transactions (2 credits) and International Outbound Transactions (2 credits) – count towards these 8 credits.

 - Students wishing to obtain the Concentration in International Tax must take an additional 4 credits covering specialized topics within the international tax field beyond these required courses.
 Additional courses they can choose from include: